 “One of the things that our clients crave most is clarity – clarity about their current situation, clarity about the obstacles and opportunities, clarity about the way to move forward and clarity about how to get there.
 Most people have a hard time organizing information in a way that not only makes it clear to them but is also understandable and clear to others.” — Peter Gross

-Peter is available for guest speaking and webinars.
+Peter is available for guest blogging, podcasting, webinars, and speaking engagements.
 To request Peter, contact Build.

 Prior to Blackbaud, Peter’s career was at various nonprofits.
 At Associates for Renewal in Education Peter was director of Development, and at The Aspen Institute Peter did a variety of fundraising tasks.
 Most prominently, he led the sponsorship and corporate giving component of the Annual Gala in NYC, did annual fund and membership support, and major gift cultivation.
 While at Aspen, Peter led the selection and implementation of The Raiser’s Edge.

 Peter began his career at Focus: HOPE, an innovative civil rights organization in Detroit, where he worked on fundraising including large complex grants.
 This job taught Peter that nonprofits can challenge the notion of what a nonprofit is—and become innovative.
 From a small organization built after the riots in Detroit to organize peace marches and food programs, Focus: HOPE grew to organize a consortium of companies and colleges and universities to offer associate, bachelor and master’s degrees to a population working to build parts for the defense department and automotive companies.